G0246/mipad-liuqin-rooting/README.md

 > The steps provided below are relatively straightforward, however if you're still not sure how to proceed, I advise you to use your device normally and avoid unlocking the bootloader.
 ---
 ## HyperOS bypass / MIUI method
+> [!NOTE]
+> Unlock bootloader will factory reset and clear all your data, backup before you do so.

 1. If you are using on HyperOS, then you need to follow the instructions to bypass [here](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass?tab=readme-ov-file#%EF%B8%8F-how-to-use).
 (If you are on MIUI, then skip this step.)
 2. Assuming you have followed the instructions above correctly and binded your Xiaomi account to your device, you can then use the [official unlock tool](https://en.miui.com/unlock/index.html) to check remaining time.
 3. Open the Mi Unlock tool and log in with your Xiaomi account, follow the on-screen instructions to unlock the bootloader.
 ---
 ## Upgrading / Downgrading system version
+> [!TIP]
+> I don't like using the official MiFlash tool because the default settings will lock your bootloader and just waste you more time.
+To minimize human error, you can avoid using it by following the steps below.

-1. Download the official firmware you want to use from [xiaomirom](https://xiaomirom.com/en/) or other simillar firmware websites.
+1. Download the official fastboot ROM you want to use from [xiaomirom](https://xiaomirom.com/en/) or other simillar firmware websites.
 2. Extract it twice until you see the contents.
-> [!TIP]
-> I don't like using the official MiFlash tool because the default settings will lock your bootloader and cause you to waste more time.
-You can avoid using it by following the steps below.
 3. Download [SDK Platform Tools](https://developer.android.com/tools/releases/platform-tools) from Google and extract the contents.
 4. Put the SDK platform tools file into the firmware folder you just extracted.
 5. Reboot your device to bootloader and connect it to your computer.
 (Make sure you have the nesscary drivers)